 As the staff at the Greenleaf Guesthouse organizes hiking tours to the Khao Yai National Park, we decided to go with them on a full-day jungle trekking experience.

 Our guide on the tour was one of the most enthusiastic guides I have ever met.
-At that time, he even had a broken arm, and despite that, he was speedily carrying the large spotting scope and he showed us a great variety of wildlife animals: gibbons, an elephant, hornbills, monitor lizards, and many more.
+At that time, he even had a broken arm, and despite that, he was speedily carrying the large spotting scope, and he showed us a great variety of wildlife animals: gibbons, an elephant, hornbills, monitor lizards, and many more.

 (The Greenleaf Guesthouse also provides leech socks – I know that this was my concern, so maybe you are wondering about the same!)